C-Caveman/jpegs_to_pdf/README.txt

 #1: Install the required tools with this command:
 sudo apt install imagemagick poppler-utils

-#2: Allow imagemagick to open PDF's with this command:
+#2: Allow imagemagick to open PDF's using the provided script:
-./enable_pdfs
+./enable_pdfs.sh

 ========================
 Instructions: